elm-fluent/elm-fluent/docs/tutorial.rst

 succinct and readable than before.

 Our behavior is still all defined in Elm, though, where we want it.
-Admittedly it has become more dense, but we haven't had to re-organize our code very much.
+Admittedly it has become more dense, but we've only had to make simple, local changes.

 .. note:: Performance